jakelime/phdf/readme.md

 ```

 You can get pytest using `pip install pytest` on your own environment or
-on the current `venv` created here.
-It is good practice to install
-pytest on another environment different from the packaging environment
-if you intend to package, but it probably doesn\'t really matter.
+simply use the DevOps installation script to install the full
+environment (bare minimum + push + test).

 ### Notes